-Our program has been continuously accredited by the American Board of Obstetrics and Gynecology (ABOG) since the inception of subspecialty certification in 1973.
+Our program was continuously accredited by the American Board of Obstetrics and Gynecology (ABOG) since the inception of subspecialty certification in 1973, until 2017 when ABOG discontinued accreditation of all gynecologic oncology programs and they were transitioned to ACGME accreditation.
+Our program is currently ACGME accredited (#2254822001).
 There are three new fellow positions per year, with a total of 12 fellows in the program at any one time.

 The curriculum includes 24 months of research followed by 24 months of clinical training in gynecologic oncology.
 The research period permits fellows to pursue interests in either laboratory or clinical research with no routine patient responsibilities.
-Additionally, each fellow is required to complete a core of two courses and earn an M.S. degree or an M.P.H. degree at the UT Graduate School of Biomedical Sciences or the UT School of Public Health, respectively.
+Additionally, each fellow is required to complete a core of two courses and earn an M.S. degree or an M.P.H. degree at the The University of Texas MD Anderson UTHealth Graduate School of Biomedical Sciences or The University of Texas Health Science Center at Houston (UTHealth) School of Public Health, respectively.

 Upon completion of the two-year research period, the fellows begin an in-depth clinical training program.
 The clinical fellow is involved in all aspects of the patient’s care: surgery, chemotherapy, radiation therapy, intensive care, and terminal care.